 Antitrust and 'structuring' digital platforms

-Introducing the notion of 'structuring' firms in merger control law is already being discussed in Parliament (see Section VI.iii), but the FCA went one step further, as it is now suggesting using that – yet to be defined – notion in the field of anticompetitive practices.
-In its contribution to the debate on competition policy published on 24 February 2020, the enforcer observed that some behaviours implemented by prominent digital operators (such as discrimination against competing products or services, foreclosure of related markets, use of data on a dominated market to impede access, hampering the interoperability between products or services, or multihoming) could not be caught under the current standard of abuse of dominance.
-It is thus exploring the adoption of a new regime to prevent and sanction anticompetitive behaviours by these operators, which would entail creating a legal definition of 'structuring firms' and submitting them to a specific set of enforceable obligations in terms of interoperability, non-discrimination and access to data.
+In its contribution to the debate on competition policy and the challenges raised by the digital economy, published on 24 February 2020, the FCA observed that some behaviours implemented by large digital operators (such as discrimination against competing products or services, foreclosure of related markets, use of data on a dominated market to impede access, hampering the interoperability between products or services or multihoming) could not be caught under the current standard of abuse of dominance.
+It is thus exploring the adoption of a new regime to prevent and sanction anticompetitive behaviours by these operators, which would entail creating a legal definition of 'structuring firms' and submitting them to a specific set of enforceable obligations in terms of interoperability, non-discrimination and access to data.19

 Sectoral competition: market investigations and regulated industries